 How Does Baseboard Heat Work?

-Baseboard heaters are typically mounted under a window on an exterior wall, which promotes convection of heat.
-Electric current flows through the unit when it’s engaged, creating heat and warming the room by passive convection as the heat naturally rises without the use of a fan.
+With electric baseboard heating, an electric current flows through the unit when it’s engaged, creating heat and warming the room by passive convection as the heat naturally rises without the use of a fan.
 A thermostat mounted to the wall or the unit itself controls the unit.